 Log burners and multi fuel stoves are becoming increasingly popular.
 They generate more heat than a traditional open fire and create a sense of ambience in a larger living room.
-For landlords hoping to attract a more discerning tenant, a log burner or multi fuel stove is a nice touch, but what many landlords and homeowners don’t realise is that they may need building regulations approval prior to installation of the appliance.
+A log burner or multi fuel stove is a nice touch to a rental property, but what many landlords and homeowners don’t realise is that they may need building regulations approval prior to installation of the appliance.

 Tenants Reported Unsafe Log Burner

 A Gloucestershire landlord found this out the hard way after his tenants became concerned about the safety of the installation of a log burner in their rental property.
 They reported the landlord to the local environmental health department, who upon inspection found the wood burning stove breached six building regulations.

 Inspectors found that the flue wasn’t safe and there was no carbon monoxide detector.
 There was also insufficient air to the stove, which can lead to a build-up of carbon monoxide.
 As a result, South Gloucestershire Council decided to prosecute the landlord.
 He pleaded guilty and was fined £600 plus costs.